28 July 1921

 - This movement came about due to colonial oppression.

 - The Non-Cooperation Movement was launched formally on 1 August 1920, the day on which Bal Gangadhar Tilak passed away.

 - The Congress Party gave a call to the people to:

 - Surrender all titles and honorary offices and resign from nominated seats in local bodies

 - Refuse to attend government or semi-government functions

 - Withdraw slowly step by step, children from schools and colleges, aided or controlled by the government

 - Boycott British courts by lawyers and litigants

-- Refusal for recruitment for military and other services in Mesopotamia
+- Refusal for recruitment to military and other services in Mesopotamia

 - Boycott the elections to be held for councils as per the reforms of 1919, and